Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 ## Citation

-If you use this repository in your research, please cite it, this is ongoing work we would like to know your opions and experiments, thank you.
+If you use this repository in your research, please cite it, this is ongoing work we would like to know your opinions and experiments, thank you.

-Oscar Goldman - Shogu research Group @ Datamutant.ai subsidiary of 温心重工業
+Oscar Goldman - Shogu research Group @ Datamutant.ai (subsidiary of 温心重工業)